Table of contents

-As part of their gene tests, many Americans take an ancestry Native American DNA test to find genetic connections with indigenous ancestry.
+As part of their gene tests, many people in North and South America take an ancestry Native American DNA test to find genetic connections with indigenous ancestry.

 Although our scope is purely scientific, we cannot disengage from the cultural aspect of Native American genetics.
 Ancestry genetic testing is pretty young, and we are still learning a lot about it.
 As it evolves, so does the way we interpret the data we collect.
 This poses a challenge to the way we understand identity and its connection to DNA.